dmaulikr/Maze4Daze/README.md

 `GameViewController` is the entry point of the app.
 It adds an `SKView` to the view hierarchy, which in turn presents an `SKScene`. `GameScene` handles displaying the maze, controlling the marble, and simulating physics.

 `PauseViewController` handles the UI for generating or selecting new mazes and printing the current maze.

+Errors in the app are reported to `ErrorHandler`, which creates a pop-up alert that contains a string containing the error message.